TRAIL NAME: Millard Canyon Falls (North of Altadena)

 Dress in light colors as we’ll be exposed to the sun often.
 Bring small snacks to eat along the break.
 Cool fruits are great for your snack stop.

-RESTROOMS: There are outdoor stalls near the begging of the trail head, however, we recommend using the restroom prior to arrival.
+RESTROOMS: There is an outhouse-style restroom near the begging of the trail head, however, we recommend using the restroom prior to arrival because they are really not well kept.
+Plus, it’s a relatively short hike.

 DOG-FRIENDLY?: Dogs are allowed, however, we are requesting that your dog be friendly to other dogs and hikers.
 You must clean up after your pet and bring a water container and their own water.